business loans background image

 Should I sign personal surety for a business loan?

-• Ask yourself whether you’re comfortable risking personal assets and future income on this specific loan.
+• Consider whether you are comfortable risking personal assets or future income

 What happens if my business can’t keep up with loan repayments?